buttplugio/buttplug-csharp/README.md

 While the FFI system is handy for languages where it is very difficult to rebuild some parts of the library (C/C++/Java/etc...), for managed langauges like Javascript and C#, requiring both the client and server to use the FFI was overkill, and caused many extremely difficult-to-debug issues.
 With that in mind, the C# implementation is being turned into a Client only, .Net native implementation that should run on all platforms.

+**The embedded server/connector is no longer built for C#.** It's too difficult for me to keep the package up for all of the needed architectures, and debugging it was hell.
+For now, I'm recommending developers point their users at [Intiface Central](https://intiface.com/central) as a hub application.
+If you have a reason for needing an embedded server in C#, leave an issue on this repo and we can discuss.

 ## Documentation and Examples

 Documentation is now available via the [Buttplug Developer Guide](https://docs.buttplug.io/docs/).